patnr/HistoryMatching/README.md

 - Download and unzip (or `git clone`) this repository.
 - Move the resulting folder wherever you like,
   and `cd` into it
 - Install requirements:
-  `pip install -r path/to/requirements.txt`.
+  `pip install -r path/to/requirements.txt`

-- Launch Jupyter:
-  `jupyter-notebook`.
+#### Launch:
+  Launch the "notebook server" by executing:
+  `jupyter-notebook`
   This will open up a page in your web browser that is a file navigator.
   Click on `MAIN.ipynb`.